-GRE problems relating to Venn diagrams typically give you a few numbers to explain part of the scenario, and then it’s your job to figure out the rest.
-You might only be told the total and the intersection, or the total in each category but not the overlap.
-In these cases, you’ll just need to solve for the missing part.
+GRE Venn diagram problems typically give you some of these numbers and ask you to find the rest.
+For example, you might be given the total and the intersection, or the totals in each circle but not the overlap.
+In those cases, you solve for the missing region(s).

 Here’s an example: